How Doing the Things Most Uncomfortable Leads to Success

 However, just as some industries are struggling, there is little doubt that the tech sector is going strong—and that it is shaking up other verticals to create value and opportunities for expansion and growth.

-Scott Amyx is a dynamic leader in the world of technology, innovation, and entrepreneurship.
+Scott Amyx is a dynamic speaker on technology, innovation, and entrepreneurship.
 As the Chair & Managing Partner at Amyx Ventures, he spearheads investment strategies and guides startups towards success.
 With a notable presence in the business world, Scott is a member of the Forbes New York Business Council, showcasing his esteemed position within the entrepreneurial community.
-He brings a wealth of experience as a mentor at Singularity University’s Smart City Accelerator, fostering the growth of promising startups, and as a judge for the prestigious SXSW Pitch (formerly SXSW Accelerator), where he identifies and champions groundbreaking ideas.

 Scott Amyx’s expertise spans across various domains, reflecting his multifaceted career.
 As a Tribeca Disruptor Foundation Fellow, he has been recognized for his disruptive innovation contributions, aligning with the ethos of the Tribeca Film Festival.
 His academic journey includes being a national Sloan Fellow and Woodrow Wilson Fellow, demonstrating his commitment to continuous learning and scholarly pursuits.